Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Guinea Pig Day

 If there's any of the order Rodentia that deserves its own tartan, it's the humble guinea pig (cavia porcellus)!
 A special thank you to Carol A.L.
 Martin for creating a tartan for this most beloved of small pets, and more particularly, with mine in mind!
-Guinea pigs were imported from South American to Europe in the 1500s and quickly became a popular exotic pocket pet.
-They so fascinated the populace that they were even included in paintings by many the Old Masters!
-If you are so inclined, please visit my other page, Guinea Pigs in Art - A Pictorial Gallery to see the (often unexpected) inclusion of guinea pigs in allegorical, religious, portraiture, and other still life genres, from the 1500s through mid-century modern art. #wheekwheek 🐹🖌️🎨
+Guinea pigs were imported from South American to Europe in the 1500s and quickly became a popular exotic pocket pet and interestingly, a muse for many an artist who tackled the drawing of this furry creature, particularly the Dutch Masters and many of their followers who included guinea pigs in many of their masterworks.
+If you are so inclined, please visit my other page, Guinea Pigs in Art - A Pictorial Gallery to see the often surprising and centrally positioned inclusion of guinea pigs in allegorical, religious, portraiture, and other still life genres, from the 1500s through mid-century modern art. #wheekwheek 🐹🖌️🎨

 For Guinea Pig Appreciation Day, we have "Guinea Pigs for Deborah" tartan, the first ever tartan designed for cavia porcellus.